-If you've been impacted by COVID-19 we have a relief package available.
-Learn more.
+If you've been financially impacted by COVID-19, we have a relief package available.
+Click here to learn more.

 We understand this is a difficult time for you.
 The information below aims to help make this process as simple as possible.